Exabyte-io/documentation/docs/cli/jobs.md

 Submit your batch script with `qsub` command:

 ```
-qsub my_job.pbs
+[steve@bohr.exabyte.io:~]$ qsub -c cluster-001 my_job.pbs
-123456.cluster
+11665.cluster-001
 ```

-The qsub command displays the job_id (123456.cluster in the above example).
+The qsub command displays the job_id (11665.cluster-001 in the above example).
 It is important to keep track of your job_id for job tracking and problem resolution.

 ## View Example